1985 American League Championship Series: Game 7

 Earlier in the day, Jack Clark put the St. Louis Cardinals into the World Series with a three-run home run off the Dodgers' reliever Tom Niedenfuer.
 The American League opponent would be the winner of this ALCS Game 7, promising an intriguing match-up for the World Championship: either an I-70 Series between Missouri's two major league teams, or the first appearance of a franchise from outside the United States.
 The Blue Jays sent Dave Stieb to the mound for the third time in the series, as the Jays had won both of his previous starts.
 The Royals countered with Bret Saberhagen, who was pitching for the first time since his injury in Game 3.
+Entering Game 7, 10 of the 12 Blue Jays-Royals games were decided by two runs or fewer.

 Up to this point, the Royals had scored the first run in every game except Game 1.
 This trend continued when Pat Sheridan reached on a bunt, advanced to second base on a fielder's choice by Balboni, and scored on a single by Jim Sundberg.
 In the bottom of the third inning, the Blue Jays hit Saberhagen with a batted ball (off of his pitching hand) for the second time in the series, with Mulliniks winding up at second base.
 Saberhagen continued in the inning and retired the side, but as he started to warm up for the following inning, his pitching hand seemed to be bothering him, and in an abundance of caution with the Royals not wanting to risk losing him for a potential World Series, he was removed from the game, and Leibrandt came on to pitch for the Royals.